-NJT seeks a condition requiring CSX, NS and the CSAO to install a new technology - Automatic Train Control/Positive Train Stop ("ATC/PTS") -- on their locomotives operating on or over NJT-owned properties.
+NJT seeks a condition requiring CSX, NS and the CSAO to install a new technology - operating on or over NJT-owned properties.
 NJT-8 at 10-12.
 NJT represents that this on-board apparatus will be "responsive to the roadway equipment installed on all or any part of Amtrak's Northeast Corridor as required by the Federal Railroad Administration ("FRA") regulations."
 NJT-8 at 12.